Does your blog have a pulse?

 Why did it go up?

-I believe that the more popular the blog gets, the more diverse traffic it receives, the more likely some of that traffic to bounce.
+I believe that the more popular the blog gets, the more diverse its traffic sources become, the more likely some of that traffic to bounce.

-For instance: my direct traffic (people who mostly come to my site by typing my URL in the address box) is more likely to be qualified as bouncers.
+For instance: my direct traffic (people who come to Traffic Generation Café by typing its URL in the address box – just one example of what direct traffic is) is more likely to be qualified as bouncers.

 Your direct traffic usually grows hand-in-hand with your blog.